Why might someone use donor eggs?

 Fresh donor egg process

 For the donor egg retrieval process, the donor takes certain medications as part of a process called controlled ovarian hyperstimulation (COH).
-Hormone medications called gonadotropins are administered via injection to help multiple follicles develop (follicles are fluid filled sacs containing eggs).
+Hormone medications called gonadotropins are administered via injection to help multiple follicles develop.
+(Follicles are fluid filled sacs containing eggs.)
 Ultrasounds of the ovaries are also completed to track the development of these maturing follicles in the donor.

 Egg retrieval itself is completed through the vaginal wall under ultrasound guidance.
 With the ultrasound focused on an ovary, a needle is inserted through the wall of the vagina into the ovarian follicles.
 Gentle suction pulls the egg into the needle for removal.
-During this process, the egg donor is under sedation or general anesthesia.xxviii
+During this process, the egg donor is under sedation or general anesthesia.xxxiv

-Once the eggs are retrieved, fertilization of the mature eggs occurs via conventional IVF or IVF with ICSI.
-The resultant embryos will grow in the lab, and once ready can be transferred fresh, usually five days after fertilization.xxix In fresh donor egg cycles, the recipient often syncs their cycle using hormonal medications so that their uterine lining will be ready to receive a fresh embryo.
-This means that while the donor is going through the controlled ovarian stimulation process, the intended recipient takes hormonal medications, like estrogen and progesterone, to prepare their uterine lining for a fresh embryo transfer.
-Cycle syncing can be logistically difficult, so some people choose to use frozen eggs or freeze the embryos created from fresh donor eggs for later use.xxx
+In fresh donor egg cycles, the recipient may sync their cycle with the donor.
+While the donor goes through the controlled ovarian stimulation process, the intended recipient will take hormonal medications, like estrogen and progesterone, to prepare their uterine lining for a fresh embryo transfer.
+Cycle syncing can be logistically difficult, so some people choose to use frozen eggs or freeze the embryos created from fresh donor eggs for later use.xxxvi

 Frozen donor egg process